 Let us look at the available social networks.
 I am going to talk about those that I have used extensively over the past one year and the ones from which I have managed to get a ROI (Return on Investment).

 - Facebook: Good place to have your brand page.
-You get offered insights for free and also tells you which posts are performing well so that you can decide if you want to boost it or not.
+Access to insights for free.
+Gives you insight on posts and you can decide if you want to boost it or not.

 - LinkedIn: Create a community to help generate leads.
 This is a good place for you to identify your target audience as only the ones that are interested will join.
 Mostly work for B2B rather than B2C in terms of generating leads.